marius00/LogitechLuaParser/README.md

 * A fallback profile (if a profile is in use, but does not map this key) + a default profile (if no other profile is in use)

 ### Unsupported:
-* Logitech G Hub - Support may be considered for the future.
 * The project is for Windows only.